cookienocreams/fcs_rs/README.md

 ### Modules

-The `no_bs_fcs` module is divided into several sub-modules, each focusing on specific aspects of FCS file handling:
+The `fcs_rs` module is divided into several sub-modules, each focusing on specific aspects of FCS file handling:

 - **data**: Contains structures and functions for handling the data segments of FCS files, including parsing and transformation operations.
 - **header**: Includes methods for reading and validating the header segments of FCS files.